Murder of Botham Jean: Criminal trial

 On October 2, 2019, Guyger was sentenced to 10 years in prison after the jury deliberated for an hour.
 During the sentencing hearing, Jean's mother Allison provided emotional testimony and some of Guyger's text messages and social media posts that were "racist and offensive" were shared.
 Jean's younger brother Brandt forgave and hugged Guyger during her sentencing.
 Jean's father Bertrum also stated that he forgave Guyger but had wanted a stiffer sentence.

-Guyger's legal bills were paid by the Dallas Police Association, a police union which serves Dallas officers.
+Guyger's legal bills were paid by the Dallas Police Association, a police union for Dallas officers.

 On October 16, 2019, Guyger's attorneys filed a notice of appeal requesting a new trial.
 On August 7, 2020, Guyger's attorneys filed an appeal, alleging that insufficient evidence existed to convict her of murder.
 The appeal sought either an acquittal, or a reduction in charge to criminally negligent homicide with a new hearing for sentencing on the reduced charge.
 On August 5, 2021, the Fifth Court of Appeals of Texas upheld Guyger's murder conviction, unanimously holding that the jury verdict was reasonable and Guyger's own testimony supported the murder charge.
 On November 17 of that year, the court withdrew its previous opinion, but again upheld her murder conviction using similar reasoning, stating that her defense that she had unknowingly entered the wrong apartment did not justify the lesser charge of criminally negligent homicide.
 Her appeal to the Texas Court of Criminal Appeals, the court of last resort for criminal cases in the state, was denied.